 This colorful tradition began in 1925 with a single strand of 16 rainbow-colored lights strung above a doorway.
 Today when you visit the Country Club Plaza between Thanksgiving and mid January, you’ll see more than 80 miles of lights with 280,000 multi-colored bulbs outlining every window and tower.

-Here are the 10 best places to photograph the Country Club Plaza lights in Kansas City when you visit daily from 5:00 pm to 3:00 am between Thanksgiving evening and mid January.
+Here are the 10 best places to see the Plaza lights in Kansas City when you visit daily from 5:00 pm to 3:00 am between Thanksgiving evening and mid January.

 This location allows you to get up close and personal with the beautiful Giralda Tower, illuminated in soft white lights.
 This Kansas City landmark is a half-scale replica of the original 12th-century Giralda Tower in Seville, Spain.

 In addition to being known as the Barbeque Capital of the World, Kansas City is also called the City of Fountains.
 In fact, the red, white, and blue triband flag of the city features a fountain shooting water in the shape of a heart at its center.
-So this recommendation for the best place to photograph the Country Club Plaza lights is one of several that features a fountain.
+So this recommendation for the best place to see the Kansas City Plaza lights is one of several that features a fountain.

 Back to Bacchus…